 - Buyers’ behaviour model.
-The quality consumption prevails over quantity here.
+Quality consumption prevails over quantity here.
 Japanese consumers mainly watch videos and follow influencers’ opinions on products before buying.
 Also, nearly 3/4 of consumers inquire with social networks before purchasing, especially when it comes to cosmetics and fashion.

 - Shopping trends.
 Japanese consumers are open to international.
 Products imported from countries perceived as “specialised”, such as Swiss watches or French wine, attract them.

 - Preferred payment options.
 53% of Japanese consumers prefer payment cards, 22% — e-wallets, and 16% go for bank transfers.
 The rest still pay with cash or prefer other payment methods.